sait-lab/container-basics/README.md

 CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES
 ```

-This demo proves that [A container is simply an isolated process with all of the files it needs to run.](https://docs.docker.com/guides/docker-concepts/the-basics/what-is-a-container/#:~:text=A container is simply an,more applications on less infrastructure.&text=Quite often%2C you will see containers and VMs used together.)
+This demo proves that a container is simply an isolated process with all of the files it needs to run.

 ### Docker Lifecycle Commands